Office of State Aid

 Some positions may require additional credentials or a background check to verify your identity.

 89 Washington Avenue, OHRM, Room 528 EB

-Notes on ApplyingAPPLICATION DEADLINE: Qualified candidates should send a resume and letter of interest by September 27, 2018 to email@example.com (E-mail submissions are preferred).
-You must include the Box number (CFO-359) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by September 19, 2018 to firstname.lastname@example.org.
+(Email submissions preferred.)
+You must include the Box number (CFO-352) of the position in the subject line of your email and cover letter to ensure receipt of your application.